Sports and race betting

 How online betting has transformed sports and race betting

-What someone who bets on sports or racing looks like
+Who bets on sports or races?

 The NSW Gambling Survey 2019 found that, over the previous 12 months, 1 in 20 adults in NSW had bet on sporting events and more than 1 in 10 had made racing bets.
 6% of all NSW adults had bet on sporting events like football, cricket or tennis.